andreasmuelder/statecharts.online/index.md

 - Control how behavior begins and ends using **entry** and **exit** points
 - Model modes and processes in a clear and reusable way

-In the next chapter, we’ll explore **orthogonal states** — another powerful way to manage complexity by running states *in parallel*.
+In the next chapter, we'll explore **orthogonal states** — another powerful way to manage complexity by running states *in parallel*.

 # Chapter 5: Orthogonal States – Modeling Concurrency Cleanly